Insights

 67% of consumers prefer ordering directly from a restaurant vs through a third-party app.
 (Square Future of Restaurants) They just need a way to do it.

 The math at scale: $15K/month in delivery through third-party apps at 25% commission = $3,750/month in fees.
 The same volume through direct ordering at a flat subscription = $249/month.
 That is $42,000/year back in your pocket.
+See the line-by-line fee math in our DirectOrders vs DoorDash comparison.
 Calculate your specific savings.

 And that does not count the retention advantage: customer reorder rates run 35-55% for direct orders vs 15-25% on third-party platforms.
 (Olo)